 Kay Kendall, MSW has worked in outpatient mental health settings for the first 14 years of her social work career.
 She began working at the Cleveland Clinic as the Heart Transplant Social Worker and for 22 years she has been involved in the evaluation process of these patients and she has followed pre and post heart transplant patients and also individuals who have mechanical circulatory support devices placed.
 Kay has conducted research projects exploring patient’s quality of life pre and post-transplant.
 She has presented and published the results of these studies.
 Kay has been a member of the Society for Transplant Social Workers and was appointed to the UNOS Ethics Committee and the UNOS International Relations Committee in 2010.

-Matthew Miller is Vice President of Health IT & Services for BioEnterprise.
-Matthew leads BioEnterprise’s efforts in serving and growing start-up healthcare software and service opportunities.
-He brings more than 25 years of technology, operational, entrepreneurial and executive leadership experience both domestically and internationally.
+Matthew Miller is a Managing Partner at JumpStart Ventures.
+Matthew has 25+ years of tech startup founder/leadership, venture/private equity investing, and corporate innovation experience.
+Immediately prior to joining JumpStart, he was Vice President of Healthcare with BioEnterprise.
 Matthew received an M.B.A. from the University of Pittsburgh – Joseph M. Katz Graduate School of Business and a Bachelor’s degree in Education and Biology/Chemistry from Indiana University of Pennsylvania.

 Matthew received a liver transplant at Cleveland Clinic in April 2015 and since that time, he and his wife, Lisa Vegas, have devoted most of their free time to volunteer work centered on the advancement of efforts designed to ensure a successful and emotionally supportive transplant experience for others.